krutikabapat/krutikabapat.github.io/_posts/2019-10-17-Swish-Vs-Mish-Latest-Activation-Functions.md

 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/Mish_optimiser.png)

 3. Dropout is a fundamental process used in Neural Network Training to avoid Overfitting.
-In Figure 14, Mish is shown to have a consistent improvement over Swish using different Dropout rates from 0.2 to 0.75 for a single dropout layer in a 4-layered network.
+Mish is shown to have a consistent improvement over Swish using different Dropout rates from 0.2 to 0.75 for a single dropout layer in a 4-layered network.

 ![png](https://raw.githubusercontent.com/krutikabapat/krutikabapat.github.io/master/assets/Mish_dropout.png)

 4. Test Accuracy verus Learning rates for Mish and Swish also show that Mish Outperformed Swish in many ways.